ogait001/academic-profile/_posts/2026-07-25-under-the-fig-tree.md

 > *"Mirabilis facta est scientia tua super me; exaltata est, et non possum ad eam."*
 > — Psalm 139:6
 >
-> *"Whoever wants to be first among you, let him be your servant.
-For the Son of Man came not to be cared for, but to care for others."*
+> *"Whoever wants to be first among you, let him be your servant.For the Son of Man came not to be served, but to serve.."*
 > — Matthew 20:27-28
 > *Feast of Saint James the Apostle*

 <br>